jgan/outlearn-olm-spec/olm-spec.md

 <!-- @asset, type: 'image/jpeg', title: 'Architecture Diagram', location: 'http://ad009cdnb.archdaily.net/wp-content/uploads/2011/05/1304980266-ad30-circulation-diagram.jpg' -->
 ```

-### @no-outlearn annotations
+### @no-outlearn and @yes-outlearn annotations

-In order to use referenced sections, while still allowing your Markdown to render properly in places like Github or a blog, OLM allows you to include an alternate inline representation of a referenced asset.
+In order to use referenced sections, while still allowing your Markdown to render properly in places like Github or a blog, OLM allows you to include an alternate inline representation of a referenced asset by placing it between a pair of @no-outlearn and @yes-outlearn annotations.

 ```markdown
 <!-- @asset, type: 'video/vimeo', title: 'Watch the Video', location: 'https://vimeo.com/61887298' -->